4ffy/image-duplicate/README.md

  - Add a config file to control similarity threshold and database handling and such.
- - Support an ignore file so skip over known-similar images that I want to keep around.
+ - Support an ignore file to skip over known-similar images that I want to keep around.
  - Use `XDG_CACHE_HOME` or platform equivalent to store the cached hashes rather than putting them in the image directory.
 This requires some sort of path